lilygoose89/coco/_rooms/oldtale-coliving.md

     description: >-
       Airy and comfortable, your bedroom at The Oldtale is furnished with the
       essentials: a bed, dresser and workspace.
-Select rooms come with a private ensuite bath so you can enjoy privacy and convenience.
+Select rooms come with a private ensuite bath so you can enjoy privacy and convenience as well as a television.
-    price: $649
+    price: '$649'
     room-type: Bedroom
-    size: XXm²
+    size: Varies by room
     bath: Private ensuite with shower
     bed: Queen or Two Twin
-    workspace: Shared coworking
+    workspace: Desk in room and shared coworking
     kitchen: Shared kitchen
     room-option_image: /assets/images/rooms/oldtale/oldtale11.jpg
   - name: Standard
     description: >-
       Standard rooms at The Oldtale are outfitted with bed, dresser and workspace.
 Some rooms come with a small private balcony.
-Dorm style bathrooms with separate showers and toilet are shared with three other rooms.
+Spacious dorm style bathrooms with separate showers and toilet are shared with three other rooms.
-    price: $499
+    price: '$499'
     room-type: Bedroom
-    size: XXm²
+    size: Varies by room
     bath: Shared bathroom with showers
     bed: Queen or Two Twin
     workspace: Shared coworking